chinmich/cp-whitepaper/FAQ.md

 * Settlement of debts is a manual process, which starts from a single address.
 This address and it’s Ethereum are secure and separate from any Foundation account.
 It is a normal Ethereum address.

-The Foundation protocol smart contracts separate data from logic and security.
-As we audit the security we can update it without losing user's underlying data.
-Foundation is important and to get out the security exposure it needs we'll have to deploy consumer apps.
+The Foundation protocol smart contracts separate data from logic.
+As we audit the security, we can update Foundation without losing a user's underlying data.
+Foundation is a necessary component of the CP, and we look forward to community auditing of the open source code to continue improving its security.

 #### What Happens with Remaining Tokens Not Purchased Through the Token Offering?